I’m so grateful for the opportunity to connect with you.

 I think all women should have the choice to have it all if that’s what they want, but without the pressure or expectation of having to DO it all.

-You see, I have a thing about balance – about helping women achieve some sense of it in their day-to-day lives – and seeing women elevate in work and in life.
+I have a thing about balance – about helping women achieve some sense of it in their day-to-day lives – and seeing women rise in work and in life.

 Because we’re not there yet.

 Let’s talk about evening up the playing field in work and life.

 At the moment, the deck is stacked against women who want to maintain their career after having children.

 The corporate world might have welcomed us to the ranks but – let’s be honest – it didn’t change the office hours to suit school runs and dinner time.

 There’s a whole generation of women who are spinning their wheels trying to maintain a professional or personally-fulfilling life with the expectations that mothers are the primary carer or parent.

 Or their career has taken a hit and been downgraded because they can’t put in the hours of a system designed for men who had wives at home looking after family.

 For us, life has been about existing in the man’s and the woman’s world simultaneously, with varying degrees of success.